 Don’t put on a show for people, saying and doing what you think they want in a friend.
 Focus on being authentic, showing them your real interests and passions, your strengths and weaknesses.
 By doing this, you give them permission to be ‘real’ with you, and this gives your relationships the space to deepen and grow.

 Do you want to build meaningful relationships in your life?
 Contact Colleen on 0434 337 245 for a FREE 10 minute consultation.
-If you are ready to book an appointment with Colleen, click the icon BOOK ONLINE NOW and you will be taken to her online appointment calendar by following the prompts.
+If you are ready to book an appointment with Colleen, click BOOK ONLINE NOW.